 Suppose A is the augmented matrix of a system of linear equations with n variables.
 Suppose also that B is a row-equivalent matrix in reduced row-echelon form with r nonzero rows.
-Then the system of equations is inconsistent if and only if the leading 1 of row r is located in column n + 1 of B.
+Then the system of equations is inconsistent if and only if column n+1 of B is a pivot column.

-Proof. (\Leftarrow) The first half of the proof begins with the assumption that the leading 1 of row r is located in column n+1 of B. Then row r of B begins with n consecutive zeros, finishing with the leading 1.
+Proof. (\Leftarrow) The first half of the proof begins with the assumption that column n+1 of B is a pivot column.
+Then the leading 1 of row r is located in column n+1 of B and so row r of B begins with n consecutive zeros, finishing with the leading 1.
 This is a representation of the equation 0=1, which is false.
-Since this equation is false for any collection of values we might choose for the variables, there are no solutions for the system of equations, and it is inconsistent.
+Since this equation is false for any collection of values we might choose for the variables, there are no solutions for the system of equations, and the system is inconsistent.

-(\Rightarrow) For the second half of the proof, we wish to show that if we assume the system is inconsistent, then the final leading 1 is located in the last column.
-But instead of proving this directly, we'll form the logically equivalent statement that is the contrapositive, and prove that instead (see Proof Technique CP).
-Turning the implication around, and negating each portion, we arrive at the logically equivalent statement: If the leading 1 of row r is not in column n+1, then the system of equations is consistent.
+(\Rightarrow) For the second half of the proof, we wish to show that if we assume the system is inconsistent, then column n+1 of B is a pivot column.
+But instead of proving this directly, we will form the logically equivalent statement that is the contrapositive, and prove that instead (see Proof Technique CP).
+Turning the implication around, and negating each portion, we arrive at the logically equivalent statement: if column n+1 of B is not a pivot column, then the system of equations is consistent.

-If the leading 1 for row r is located somewhere in columns 1 through n, then every preceding row's leading 1 is also located in columns 1 through n.
+If column n+1 of B is not a pivot column, the leading 1 for row r is located somewhere in columns 1 through n.
+Then every preceding row's leading 1 is also located in columns 1 through n.
 In other words, since the last leading 1 is not in the last column, no leading 1 for any row is in the last column, due to the echelon layout of the leading 1's (Definition RREF).
 We will now construct a solution to the system by setting each dependent variable to the entry of the final column for the row with the corresponding leading 1, and setting each free variable to zero.
 That sentence is pretty vague, so let's be more precise.
 Using our notation for the sets D and F from the reduced row-echelon form (Definition RREF):